myersg86/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 These plugins are kind of 'meta' because they are not concerned with writing code.

 * [Package Control](https://packagecontrol.io/packages/Package%20Control): This package enables you to install other packages.
 Since build 3124, you can install it within Sublime via <em>Tools</em> ➡ <em>Install Package Control</em>.
-* [AdvancedNewFile](https://packagecontrol.io/packages/AdvancedNewFile): A better way to create new files.
-For instance, it automatically creates a folder when needed.
 * [SideBarEnhacements](https://packagecontrol.io/packages/SideBarEnhancements): Adds features such as renaming to the sidebar.
-* [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon): Add icons to the files in the sidebar.
-* [ProjectManager](https://packagecontrol.io/packages/ProjectManager): Organizing project files by putting them in a central location.
-* [TodoReview](https://packagecontrol.io/packages/TodoReview): Scans files for `TODO`s and more.
-* [FindKeyConflicts](https://packagecontrol.io/packages/FindKeyConflicts): Key conflicts are inevitable when you use a lot of plugins.
-* [Editor Config](https://packagecontrol.io/packages/EditorConfig): Maintain consistent coding styles between different editors.
 * [Sync Settings](https://packagecontrol.io/packages/Sync%20Settings): Keep Sublime settings in sync via Github-Gist.
 * [Package Syncing](https://packagecontrol.io/packages/Package%20Syncing): Keep all you settings, packages etc in sync via Dropbox and co
-* [SFTP](https://packagecontrol.io/packages/SFTP): Transfer files to a server via FTPS and SFTP.
-The plugin is like Sublime [Nagware](https://en.wikipedia.org/wiki/Shareware#Nagware).
-You can use it for free but get a reminder to buy a licence.

 <a name="general"/>